-Have you ever wondered why is it that we can determine heart rate by simply placing a finger over the pulsing radial artery; or determine our blood pressure using a blood-pressure cuff; or even determine our O2 saturation using a pulse oximeter.
+Have you ever wondered why is it that we can determine heart rate by simply placing a finger over the pulsing radial artery; or determine our blood pressure using a blood-pressure cuff, or even determine our O2 saturation using a pulse oximeter.
 Yet we can’t easily obtain the information hidden in our breathing?
 The simple answer is that teasing out this information is just too difficult.
 Or, I should say, was too difficult.
 Let’s drill a bit deeper into all those measurements.

 What’s in a number?

 Because we can measure blood pressure so easily doesn’t mean that it is simple.
-The major factor in determining blood pressure is cardiac output; obvious, except that output in turn is determined by the stroke volume and heart rate, which in turn depends on… you get the idea: blood pressure is a composite of many physiological parameters.
+The major factor in determining blood pressure is cardiac output; obvious, except that output, in turn, is determined by the stroke volume and heart rate, which in turn depends on… you get the idea: blood pressure is a composite of many physiological parameters.
 Yet we are content in measuring the integrated value of all those variables as expressed by the familiar numbers of systolic and diastolic Blood Pressure expressed in mm Hg.
 And the most powerful and physiologically relevant “computer” doing the complex calculations is none other than your brain, specifically the part of the brain stem called the medulla oblongata.

 The medulla is part of the most ancient part of the brain, found in lowly animals such as reptiles.
 But ancient doesn’t mean primitive.
 This part of the brain is responsible for the most essential functions of life, also called the vegetative functions.
 And because it is so essential to life, it is as fail-safe and tightly regulated as biologically possible.

-Respiration is controlled by 4 centers, 2 in the medulla, and 2 in the pons, which sits on top of the medulla.
+Respiration is controlled by 4 centers, 2 in the medulla and 2 in the pons which sits on top of the medulla.
 Without getting into the nitty-gritty of the functions regulated by each of those centers, suffice it to say that they get signals from the blood, primarily in the form of pH.
-But that in turn depends on the concentration of blood CO2, and that in turn depends on the rate and volume of inspiration and exhalation, as well as on the metabolic status of of the body; for instance, vigorous exercise raises the level of lactic acid, which gets converted to CO2.
+But that in turn depends on the concentration of blood CO2, and that in turn depends on the rate and volume of inspiration and exhalation, as well as on the metabolic status of the body; for instance, vigorous exercise raises the level of lactic acid, which gets converted to CO2.
 In addition, there are hormonal influences on the respiratory centers.

-When we are anxious, or stressed, epinephrine (aka adrenalin) levels go up and increase the ventilatory rate so as to supply more oxygen to the working muscles.
+When we are anxious, or stressed, epinephrine (aka adrenaline) levels go up and increase the ventilatory rate so as to supply more oxygen to the working muscles.
 These are all involuntary influences.
 There are also voluntary ones.
 For instance, doing yoga correctly calls for slower and deeper breathing.
 Several studies documented the influence of such a voluntary pattern on the brain: it causes the appearance of theta waves, which are characteristic of deep relaxation and sleep states.

-The main point here is that the breathing pattern is a product of complex interactions integrated by the the brain.
+The main point here is that the breathing pattern is a product of complex interactions integrated by the brain.
 The problem is that although we may know many of the factors that influence breathing, we don’t know them all.
 Just recently, a new group of neurons, discovered in the thalamus, were shown to send signals to the respiratory centers.
 So how can we integrate all those factors, known and unknown, into “a number”, a lá blood pressure?
 The simple answer is that we can’t.
 What the brain does so rapidly and reliably no computer can do.

 An ingenious solution